theexonian/theexonian/README.md

 ## To-Do List By Priority
 1. Shrink install.sql
     - Install The Exonian + PHPMyAdmin fresh
     - Delete a bunch of posts (Like everything <2015/16?)
+    - Export the database with PHPMyAdmin into install.sql
     - Reset whatever password you hijack to empty in install.sql